What is PSD2 and will it affect how merchants take payments?

 AISPs are consumer services that aggregate a person’s financial data in one place.
-For example, you could consent to allow a comparison site to aggregate all your bank account information, loans and other financial products, giving you a better view on your spending and the option to switch if better rates are available.
+For example, you could consent to allow a comparison site to aggregate all your bank account information, loans and other financial products.
+This would give you a better view of your spending and the option to switch if better rates are available.

 ...the aim is to give consumers greater control and visibility over their finances.

 The new EU regulation Payment Services Directive 2 (PSD2) is an industry-wide regulation, introduced in 2018 to make online transactions safer and more secure.

 The SCA requirements and third-party access framework came in to force in September 2019.
 The SCA enforcement date is 14 March 2022 in the UK, and the EEA deadline was 31 December 2020.